 UN SDG Open Pedagogy Fellowship

 This fellowship is designed to assist faculty with creating renewable assignments (all of which will carry a Creative Commons license) to help students become agents of change in their own communities.
-Each fellowship team (which will include at least one faculty member from KPU and one faculty member from either Montgomery College or Maricopa Community Colleges) will design three renewable assignments during the Summer semester.
+Each fellowship team (which will include at least one faculty member from KPU and one faculty member from either Montgomery College or Maricopa Community Colleges) will design three renewable assignments during the Summer 2020 semester.
 A minimum of two renewable assignments will be deployed in the classes of each fellowship team during the subsequent academic year.
 Faculty are expected to present to the KPU community at appropriate venues (e.g., Teaching, Learning, Scholarship, & Research Symposium) on their renewable assignments.
-A student showcase will take place during the Spring semester in which a select number of students present on how they improved their communities and achieved global justice through the UN SDG framework.
+A student showcase will take place during the Spring 2021 semester (tentatively planned for Tuesday, February 23, 2021).

-It is anticipated that 2 applications will be selected per year for the UN SDG Open Pedagogy Fellowship, which includes training and support from the Office of Open Education along with a grant of CDN$1000 that may be used to hire one or more student assistants.
-Open Pedagogy Fellows will be required to attend a kick-off meeting and three additional meetings throughout the summer.
+It is anticipated that up to 10 teams will be selected per year for the UN SDG Open Pedagogy Fellowship, which includes training and support from the Office of Open Education.
+Open Pedagogy Fellows will be required to attend a kick-off meeting and three additional meetings throughout the summer: